naninovel/docs/docs/guide/localization.md

 ## UI Localization

-To localize both custom and built-in UIs, use [managed text provider](/guide/managed-text.md#managed-text-provider) component.
+To localize both custom and built-in UIs, use [managed text provider](/guide/managed-text#managed-text-provider) component.
 It can also be used to localize any other custom game objects (prefabs).
 For more information on how to use managed text records and localize them, refer to the managed text guide.

 ## Fonts

 To display text in some languages, you'll need a compatible font.
 [Google's Roboto](https://fonts.google.com/specimen/Roboto) is used by default, which supports all Latin, Cyrillic, and Greek characters in Unicode 7.0.
-You can change the font used in any of the built-in UIs with [UI customization](/guide/user-interface.md#ui-customization) feature; for the printed text messages, [create custom printers](/guide/text-printers.md#adding-custom-printers) and set the desired font.

 ::: tip
 In case you're aiming to support multiple languages with a single font, check out [Noto fonts](https://www.google.com/get/noto/).